trnsrt/ts/_drafts/key-concepts-in-NFT-II-fungibility-and-non-fungibility.md

 tags: Yazılar, Articles, NFT
 ---

-We continue our series with fungibility and non-fungibility concept.
+We continue our series with fungibility and non-fungibility concepts.

-In our series on key NFT concepts, we started with digital ownership in our first post.
+In our series on key NFT concepts, we started with digital ownership in the first post.
 We continue our series with non-fungibility concept.
 In order to understand what a 'non-fungible token is' perhaps it might make sense to look at fungible token first.

 | ![crowd](/assets/crowd-3513215_800.jpg)|
 |:--:|